Pyleks/Milestone-Project-3/README.md

 ## Introduction
 Experience The Happy Bun, a easy to use recipe website, giving everyone access to their favorites just a few clicks away.
-A safe and responsive site to provide you the tools needed to try out your new favorite pastry.
+A safe and responsive site to provide you the tools needed to try out your new favorite recipe.
 Share, Up-vote, and enjoy.

 ![alt text](static/img/responsive.jpg)